datalogism/Kastor/README.md

-# KAStor - Fine-tuned Small Language Models for Shape-based Active Relation Extraction
+# Kastor - Fine-tuned Small Language Models for Shape-based Active Relation Extraction
   ![kstor](img/intro_kastor.png)

 This anonymous repository is related to the submission at the ESWC2025 research track "Kastor: Fine-tuned Small Language Models for Shape-based Active Relation Extraction"